gitcodeuu/xai_articles/README.md

 ## Support

 For issues or questions:
-1. Check [README-DOCKER.md](README-DOCKER.md) for Docker-specific issues
-2. Run `node help.js` for command documentation
+1. Run `pnpm help` for command documentation.
-3. View logs in `./data/<source>/logs/`
+2. View logs in `./logs/`.
+3. Check the detailed developer notes in the `documentation/` folder.
-4. Open GitHub Issue with:
+4. Open a GitHub Issue with:
     -   Error message
     -   Command used
     -   Docker logs output
     -   System info (OS, Docker version)

-## Acknowledgments

-- [Puppeteer](https://pptr.dev/) - Headless Chrome Node.js API
-- [Dawn.com](https://www.dawn.com/) - Source of news content
-- [APP](https://www.app.com.pk/) - Associated Press of Pakistan

 ---